miniwg/TAK-PKI/README.md

 Updated Public Key Infrastructure scripts for TAK server to address OpenSSL 3 incompatibilities

 ## Issue
-OpenSSL v3 blocks the use of pkcs12 key which use RC2-40-CBC encryption.
-These versions of the TAK server PKI scripts remove test which alway results in the creation of pkcs12 keys with RC2-40-CBC encryption.
+OpenSSL v3 blocks the use of pkcs12 keys which use RC2-40-CBC encryption.
+These versions of the TAK server PKI scripts remove tests which always results in the creation of pkcs12 keys with RC2-40-CBC encryption

 This is particularly an issue with recent versions of Ubuntu Server which now includes OpenSSL v3